softwareconstruction240/softwareconstruction/instruction/lambdas/lambdas.md

 }
 ```

-And a method that takes a `Speaker` interface like the following:
+and a method that takes a `Speaker` interface like the following.

 ```java
 void speak(Speaker speaker) {